-What can you find out with a 23andme ANCESTRY test?back to menu ↑
+What can you find out with a 23andme ANCESTRY test?

 Where in the world your DNA is from?

 The 23andme price includes fascinating info about where your ancestors lived over 500 years ago.
-You can investigate your ancestors’ origins from places including East Asia, Sub-Saharan Africa, and Europe (with more places being added.)back to menu ↑
+You can investigate your ancestors’ origins from places including East Asia, Sub-Saharan Africa, and Europe.

 Find your real DNA Family!

 We all have our existing families, but did you know you can share DNA with other 23andme users?
 (These are your DNA Relatives!)
-By using this unique (and totally anonymous) report, you can find out just how many DNA relatives you have in your country and even around the world!!
-And for those folks that want more info, you can opt-into the DNA Relatives tool to find, connect and contact folks that share the same DNA as you on this new kind of social network.back to menu ↑
+By using this unique (and totally anonymous) report, you can find out just how many DNA relatives you have in your country and even around the world.
+And for those that want more info, you can opt into the DNA Relatives tool to find, connect and contact people that share the same DNA as you on this new kind of social network.

 Are you a little bit Neanderthal?

-Neanderthals died-out some 40,000 years ago but did you know that their DNA lives on in us.
+Neanderthals died out some 40,000 years ago but did you know that their DNA lives on in us?
 Scientists tell us that they bred with humans some 60,000 years ago.
 The 23andme genetic test kit can let you know just how much of your DNA comes from Neanderthals.
-It can even point to specific Neanderthal DNA that is associated with traits such as height and hair color.back to menu ↑
+It can even point to specific Neanderthal DNA that is associated with traits such as height and hair color.

 Learn about your origins!